vmware/ansible-collection-alb/docs/avi_trustedhostprofile.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Unique identifier of the tenant that this object belongs to.
+                  - Tenant ref for trusted host profile.
                 </div>
                                 <div style="font-size: small">
                   - It is a reference to an object of type tenant.
                 </div>
                                 <div style="font-size: small">
-                  - Field introduced in 30.1.1.
+                  - Field introduced in 31.1.1.
                 </div>
                                 <div style="font-size: small">
                   - Allowed with any value in enterprise, enterprise with cloud services edition.